Neil Nitin Mukesh & Rukmini Blessed With Baby Girl!

 - OMG!
 Neil Nitin Mukesh Feels It's Difficult To Shoot Prabhas' Saaho!

-Actor Neil Nitin Mukesh has become one proud father of baby girl.
+Actor Neil Nitin Mukesh has become one proud father of a baby girl.
 Neil and his wife Rukmini are blessed with a daughter, said a source close to the family.
-Rukmini delivered the new-born at the Breach Candy Hospital in Mumbai around 3:30 p.m..
+Rukmini delivered the newborn at the Breach Candy Hospital in Mumbai around 3:30 PM.

-In April, Neil had announced that he is going to become father soon, and that he is very excited for the next phase in their life.
+In April, Neil had announced that he is going to become a father soon, and that he is very excited for the next phase of his life with his wife.
 "We are okay with a baby girl or a baby boy as long as the baby is healthy," Neil had earlier said in a statement.

 Neil and Rukmini got married in February 2017.

-On the work front, Neil will be next seen in Prabhas starrer Saaho.
+On the work front, Neil will next be seen in Prabhas starrer Saaho.
 He will be seen playing the antagonist in the movie.
-The film also casts Shraddha Kapoor, Jackie Shroff and Evelyn Sharma in the key roles.
+The film also casts Shraddha Kapoor, Jackie Shroff and Evelyn Sharma in key roles.

 Apart from Saaho, Neil is also gearing up for Ishqeria opposite Richa Chaddha.